On the Beer index of convexity and its variants: Introduction

 \end{theorem}

-Moreover, Cabello et al.~\cite{cab14} conjectured that even for a general simple polygon $P$, $\PrConv(P)$ can be bounded from above by a linear function of $\con(P)$.
-The next theorem, which is the first main result of this paper, confirms this conjecture.
-Recall that $\PrConv(S)$ is defined for a set $S$ if and only if $S$ has finite positive measure and $\seg(S)$ is measurable.
-Recall also that a set is p-componentwise simply connected if its polygonally-connected components are simply connected.
+Moreover, Cabello et~al.\ \cite{CCK+14} conjectured that even for a general simple polygon $P$, $\beer(P)$ can be bounded from above by a linear function of $\conv(P)$.
+(The question whether $\beer(P)=O(\conv(P))$ for simple polygons $P$ was originally asked by Cabello and Saumell \cite{CaS-personal}.)
+The next theorem, which is the first main result of this paper, verifies this conjecture.
+Recall that $\beer(S)$ is defined for a set $S$ if and only if $S$ has finite positive measure and $\Seg(S)$ is measurable.
+Recall also that a set is p-componentwise simply connected if its p-components are simply connected.
 In particular, every simply connected set is p-componentwise simply connected.

-\begin{theorem} Every p-componentwise simply connected set\/ $S\subseteq\bbR^2$ whose\/ $\PrConv(S)$ is defined satisfies\/ $\PrConv(S)\leq\finalBoundValue\con(S)$. \end{theorem}
+\begin{theorem} Every p-componentwise simply connected set\/ $S\subseteq\bbR^2$ whose\/ $\beer(S)$ is defined satisfies\/ $\beer(S)\leq 180\conv(S)$. \end{theorem}

-It is clear that every simple polygon satisfies the assumptions of Theorem~\ref{thmUpperBound2D}, hence we directly obtain the following, which confirms the conjecture of Cabello et al.~\cite{cab14}.
+Clearly, every simple polygon satisfies the assumptions of Theorem \ref{thm:upper-bound-2d}.
+Hence we directly obtain the following, which verifies the conjecture of Cabello et~al.\ \cite{CCK+14}.

-\begin{corollary} Every simple polygon\/ $P\subseteq\bbR^2$ satisfies\/ $\PrConv(P)\leq\finalBoundValue\con(P)$. \end{corollary}
+\begin{corollary} Every simple polygon\/ $P\subseteq\bbR^2$ satisfies\/ $\beer(P)\leq 180\conv(P)$. \end{corollary}

-The main restriction in Theorem~\ref{thmUpperBound2D} is the assumption that $S$ is p-componentwise simply connected.
-This assumption cannot be omitted, as shown by the set $S=[0,1]^2\setminus\bbQ^2$, where it is easy to verify that $\con(S)=0$ and $\PrConv(S)=1$.
-See Example~\ref{exam-SimpleConnect} in Section~\ref{sec:example}.
+The main restriction in Theorem \ref{thm:upper-bound-2d} is the assumption that $S$ is p-componentwise simply connected.
+This assumption cannot be omitted, as shown by the set $S\colonequals[0,1]^2\setminus\bbQ^2$, where it is easy to verify that $\conv(S)=0$ and $\beer(S)=1$, see Proposition \ref{prop:example}.

-A related construction shows that Theorem~\ref{thmUpperBound2D} fails in higher dimensions.
-To see this, consider again the set $S=[0,1]^2\setminus\bbQ^2$, and define a set $S'\subseteq\bbR^3$ by
+A related construction shows that Theorem \ref{thm:upper-bound-2d} fails in higher dimensions.
+To see this, consider again the set $S\colonequals[0,1]^2\setminus\bbQ^2$, and define a set $S'\subseteq\bbR^3$ by

-Again, it is easy to verify that $\con(S')=0$ and $\PrConv(S')=1$, although $S'$ is simply connected, even star-shaped.
+Again, it is easy to verify that $\conv(S')=0$ and $\beer(S')=1$, although $S'$ is simply connected, even star-shaped.

-Despite these examples, we will show that meaningful analogues of Theorem~\ref{thmUpperBound2D} for higher dimensions and for sets that are not p-componentwise simply connected are possible.
+Despite these examples, we will show that meaningful analogues of Theorem \ref{thm:upper-bound-2d} for higher dimensions and for sets that are not p-componentwise simply connected are possible.
 The key is to use higher-order generalizations of the Beer index, which we introduce now.